Margaret M. Schott - Tax Administrator

-Comparable sales used as evidence in 2016 should have occurred between October 1, 2014 and October 1, 2015 between a willing buyer and a willing seller.
+Comparable sales used as evidence in 2016 should have occurred between October 1, 2015 and October 1, 2016 between a willing buyer and a willing seller.
 Sales outside those dates will be given less weight.
-Please read the instructions and other documents in the left column of this page before completing your petition.
+Please read the instructions and other documents related to tax assessment appeals on this page before completing your petition.

 After an appeal is filed, a hearing will be scheduled and the property owner will be notified of the date and time to appear.
 The law requires only 10 days’ notice of the date and time of the hearing.
 Every effort will be made to give the petitioners as much advance notice as possible.